 family myths have a purpose, otherwise they wouldn’t persist.

-Determine what the purpose is and you’ll capture more of your heritage, even if you have to be the one to tell your relatives the myths are false.
+Determine the purpose, and you’ll capture more of your heritage, even if you have to tell your relatives the myths are false.